-"If the council of 1973 picture that he building would be preserved, then preserved it must be," he said.
+"If the council of 1973 was erved, then preserved it must be," he said.
 "I believe that if the promise was made then we've got to honour it."

-Mr Hay said he was only the Mayor and not the schoolgirls' petition and the council's consequent promise was originally recorded in "The Press", it was a Cash-) who council and, as by the whole council and, as council's consequent promise council.
+Mr Hay said he was only the Mayor and not the schoolgird's petition and the council's consequent promise was originally recorded in "The Press", it was a Cashcouncil's consequent promise douncil.

-"as a decision made "It was a decision made "The Press", it was a Cash-by the whole council and, as mere reader, Mr A. D. such, it should be binding."
+"It was a decision made "It was a decision made "The Press", it was a Cash-by the whole council and, as mere reader, Mr A. D. such, it should be binding."